 We’ve searched the market, looking for VPN service providers that offered servers in Turkmenistan.
 This was a difficult task.
 Not many providers are offering that option.
 In fact, after hours of searching, we could only find a couple of them.
 Let’s review their respective services.

-First on our list is PureVPN, a VPN supplier which is known for its fast and unrestricted access to the internet.
-The provider has a huge network of 750 servers in a whopping 141 different countries.
+First on our list is PureVPN, a VPN supplier which is known for fast and unrestricted access to the internet.
+The provider has a huge network of 2,000+ servers in 140+ countries.
 They’re almost everywhere.
 Of course, there are servers in Turkmenistan, in Ashgabat, to be precise.
 While one server is not much, it is all you need to get a local IP address.
 Turkmenistan is probably not the most popular destination anyways so capacity should not be an issue.
 PureVPN features speedy connections, strong encryption practices, a zero-logging policy, unlimited bandwidth, DNS leak protection, and a quick kill switch to make sure your data always stays safe in case the tunnel ceases working unexpectedly.

 As far as encryption goes, PureVPN leaves nothing to be desired and uses only the best.
 The supplier uses top-of-the-line, military-grade (up to) 256-bit encryption to protect and safeguard user’s data from falling into the wrong hands.
 Furthermore, PureVPN offers all the latest security and connectivity protocols.
 Those include OpenVPN, L2TP/IPSec, PPTP, SSTP, and IKEv2.
 The usability of a VPN is closely related to the client application it comes with.
 To that effect, PureVPN writes its own software for all major platforms, giving you an excellent integrated experience.